DavisPL-Teaching/189c/review/study_guide.md

 - Here is a program, write
     + A valid specification
         (Note: syntax is not important, but your answer should be conceptually valid)
+    + Full functional correctness:
-    + The strongest possible postcondition on the output Checks every piece of data in the output
+      The strongest possible postcondition on the output Checks every piece of data in the output

 Stronger/weaker specs